ibm-cloud-docs/containers/cs_secure.md

 **What is network segmentation and how can I set it up for a cluster?** </br>
 Network segmentation describes the approach to divide a network into multiple subnetworks.
 You can group apps and related data to be accessed by a specific group in your organization.
 Apps that run in one subnetwork cannot see or access apps in another subnetwork.
 Network segmentation also limits the access that is provided to an insider or third-party software and can limit the range of malicious activities.

-{{site.data.keyword.containerlong_notm}} provides {{site.data.keyword.cloud_notm}} VPC subnets that ensure quality network performance and network isolation for worker nodes.
+{{site.data.keyword.containerlong_notm}} provides {{site.data.keyword.vpc_short}} subnets that ensure quality network performance and network isolation for worker nodes.
 A VPC subnet consists of a specified private IP address range (CIDR block) and configures a group of worker nodes and pods as if they were attached to the same physical wire.
 VPC subnets are dedicated to your {{site.data.keyword.cloud_notm}} account and not shared across IBM customers.

 VPC subnets provide a channel for connectivity among the worker nodes within the cluster.
 Any system that is connected to any of the private subnets in the same VPC can communicate with workers.
 For example, all subnets in one VPC can communicate through private layer 3 routing with a built-in VPC router.
 If your clusters do not need to communicate, you can achieve the best network segmentation by creating the clusters in separate VPCs.
 If you have multiple clusters that must communicate with each other, you can create the clusters in the same VPC.
 Although subnets within one VPC can be shared by multiple clusters in that VPC, you can achieve better network segmentation by using different subnets for clusters within one VPC.